evestor Review – is this the best robo-adviser in the UK?

 Evestor offers a simple-to-use and cost-effective investment service with handy advice on-hand.

 The platform also goes a bit further than others by offering an advice service and looks at whether it is worth transferring your current savings.
 This additional bit of hand-holding will win some fans but its lack of investment performance data means that the likes of Moneyfarm and Nutmeg will prove a draw to potential evestor customers.
-For the time being the evestor SIPP product sets it apart as one of the few robo-advice pensions available in the market alongside the Nutmeg pension is a viable alternative.
-Will that be enough to help it gain market traction?
+For the time being the evestor SIPP product sets it apart as one of the few robo-advice pensions available in the market alongside the likes of Nutmeg, Moneyfarm and Wealthsimple.
+With evestor launching 'Open Money' later this year with a focus on helping those that are not able to invest, I do question how much love will be given to those that already invest or those that are willing to.
+Time will tell I'm sure and we'll update this review as we learn more.

 There is a big market for robo-advisers and you should take a look at all services to see which type is best for you.

 But you could also try Wealthsimple, which builds portfolios of trackers and has no minimum investment.
-It charges 0.7% up to £100,000 and 0.5% above that.
-It also offers to manage the first £5,000 for free in the first year.
-You can create an ISA, Junior ISA or general investment account.
+It charges 0.7% up to £100,000 and 0.5% above that, this is known as their black package and comes with additional perks such as investment planning and VIP airport lounge access.
+It also offers to manage the first £10,000 for free in the first year.
+You can create an ISA, Junior ISA, SIPP or general investment account.

 Alternatively, Wealthify charges start at 0.7% for account sizes from £1, 0.6% on those above £15,000, 0.5% for over £50,000 and 0.4% for portfolios worth £100,000 and above.
 It builds a passive portfolio mixing ETFs and tracker funds across five investment styles based on an investor’s risk attitude.